Student and Community Development

 - These duties include responding to student staff needing direction or support, students in significant medical or psychological crisis, facility issues, and communicating/following up with appropriate staff (supervisors, police, fire, medical, counseling, facilities, etc.), parents/guardians, and students in a timely manner

-The academic year and summer building assignments are based upon the needs of the entire University Residences program and are subject to change.
-Assistant resident directors will be given an apartment, as specified in the Employment Agreement, and may be required to move temporarily or permanently to accommodate summer responsibilities, or an incoming ARD, especially in the event they have been released from the terms of the Agreement for the summer or will not be employed the following academic year.
-In the period between mid-June and mid-August, ARDs are assigned to a variety of ancillary projects and tasks that support the development of the department in addition to working with summer conference operations.
+Position Assignment: The academic year and summer building assignments are based upon the needs of the entire University Residences program and are subject to change.
+Assistant Resident Directors will be given an apartment, as specified in the Employment Agreement, and may be required to move temporarily or permanently to accommodate summer responsibilities, or an incoming ARD, especially in the event they have been released from the terms of the Agreement for the summer or will not be employed the following academic year.
+In the period between mid-June and mid-August, ARDs are assigned to a variety of ancillary projects and tasks that support the development of the department in addition to work with summer conference operations.